keshavaraj200/SQL_RETAIL_SALES_P1/README.md

 ORDER BY 2 DESC
 LIMIT 5

-Write a SQL query to find the number of unique customers who purchased items from each category.:
+**find the number of unique customers who purchased items from each category.**

 SELECT
     category,